g2nb/nbtools/README.md

 or

-> conda install -c genepattern nbtools
+> conda install -c g2nb nbtools

 If using Jupyter Notebook version <= 5.2, you will need to execute additional commands to install and enable the nbextension.
 This is not necessary in Jupyter 5.3+.